Team-Voltage-386/2026-Software-Projects-Beginner/README.md

     * The Elastic dashboard includes display of what the motor is currently doing as well as allowing the user to change the voltage.

 * `LEDDemoboardExample`
-    *  An example project about how to use LEDs on the demo-board.
+    *  An example project about how to use LEDs on the demo-board. * This is where the updated code is!
 * `Simulation-Robot`
     *  An example project with a simulated swerve drive.
 It illustrates how to use PathPlanner, AdvantageScope as well as the simulator.
 Details on how to get it running can be found in Programming Like a Varmint in the Software folder on the team Drive